-The Director of Development position is a vital position at New Beginnings Counseling Center requiring an individual who has the ability to coordinate and execute a mid-sized non-profit’s reporting, development and fundraising activities, public relations, and community engagement projects.
+The Director of Development position is a vital position at New Beginnings Counseling Center requiring an individual who has the ability to coordinate and execute a mid-sized non-profit’s development and fundraising activities, public relations, and community engagement projects.
 It is a great position for someone to step into who has worked in advancement and would like more responsibility and a greater profile.
 The position is a full-time exempt position.
 Salary is $65,000 annually and includes benefits and generous paid time off.

 Some evening and weekend hours necessary to attend, oversee and/or present at events.
 Position begins asap.